-Some people shop for Wacom alternatives because they’re buying for a child – if that’s you, we’d recommend also taking a look at our guide to the best drawing tablets for kids.
-If you want more options, check out our list of the best drawing tablets.
+You may be looking for the best Wacom alternatives as a cheaper option for a younger budding artist - if that's the case, we have a dedicated guide to the best drawing tablets for kids for a more exact guide.
+For an all-round guide, check out our general list of the best drawing tablets.

 The best Wacom alternatives